TalTech-HPC-Centre/user-guides-source/docs/quickstart.md

 In SLURM exist accounts for billing, these are different from the login account!

-Each user has his/her own personal SLURM-account, which will have a small monthly limit.
+Each user has his/her own personal SLURM-account, which will have a small limit (currently 10 Euro per quarter).
 For larger calculations user should have at least one project account.
-SLURM user-accounts start with `user_` and project accounts with `project_` and course accounts with `course_`, followed by uniID/projectID/courseID.
+SLURM user-accounts start with `user_` and project accounts with `project_` (legacy project accounts start with `acct_`) and course accounts with `course_`, followed by uniID/projectID/supervisor-name/courseID.

 You can check which SLURM accounts you belong to, by: